-We have used RDF to implement Canny edge detection, an application which captures a video stream from a source, decodes it, detects the edges in the decoded images, and finally displays images reduced to edges with a constant frame rate.
-The input video quality can change dynamically.
+We have used RDF to implement a Canny edge detection, an application that captures a video stream from a source, decodes it, detects the edges in the decoded images, and finally displays the images reduced to their edges with a constant frame rate.
+The quality of the input video stream can vary dynamically.
 When the quality increases, the processing (decoding & edge detection) takes more time and a static application may fail to maintain the same frame rate.
-We show that using transformation rules triggered by conditions on throughput, our RDF application can accommodate dynamic changes of video quality.
-This application has already been introduced in Fig. 11 in Sec.
-3.3.1.
+We show that, by using transformation rules triggered by conditions on throughput, our RDF application can accommodate dynamic changes in the quality of the input video stream.
+The full RDF program is shown in Fig. 11.

 We have implemented this example only partially.
-Our application reads the video stream from a file and we simulate the increase of processing time using a dummy actor whose execution time artificially increases.
-The RDF dataflow graph contains 6 actors (see Fig. 21): V_1 captures and decodes the input video stream, the decoded images are send to S_1 a split actor that dispatches p images to its p output ports.
-The actor C_1 receives an image and extracts its edges using a canny edge detector, D_1 is the dummy actor with a dynamically increasing execution time, J_1 is a join actor, and P_1 displays the output edge image.
+Our application reads the video stream from a file and we simulate the increase of processing time by using a dummy actor $D_1$ , the execution time of which increases artificially.
+The RDF modified dataflow graph $G_c$ , including the dummy actor, therefore contains 6 actors (see Fig. 19): $V_1$ captures and decodes the input video stream; the decoded images are send to the split actor $S_1$ that dispatches $s_1$ images to its $s_1$ output ports; $C_1$ receives an image and extracts its edges using a canny edge detector; $D_1$ is the dummy actor with a dynamically increasing execution time; $J_1$ is a join actor; and finally $O_1$ displays the output image.

-Figure 21: The initial RDF graph G_c of the case study (Canny edge detection)
+Fig. 19.
+The initial RDF graph $G_c$ of our Canny edge detection application.

-The transformation in Fig. 22 adds one line of treatment and increases the arity (and parameters) of S_1 and J_1 .
-The controller applies this transformation when the throughput goes below 20 fps.
+The transformation in Fig. 20 adds one line of treatment and increases the arity of $S_1$ and $J_1$ , and increases accordingly the value of their parameters $s_1$ and $j_1$ .
+The controller applies this transformation whenever the throughput goes below 20 fps.